6A31/dankmemer-farm/README.md

 > **The file closes after i open it**

-You have to run the file via the command prompt / terminal. if you don't know how to do that ask for help in [my discord server](https://daddyissue.org)
+You have to run the file via the command prompt / terminal.
+If you don't know how to do that, ask for help in [my discord server](https://daddyissue.org)

+> **Can i get banned**

+Yes.
+You can always get banned.
+Blacklisted by dankmemer or banned by discord.
+It's very unlikely tho.

 > **All the commands are saying they failed**

-Make sure your tokens are valid and that all accounts have permisson to send messages in the channel you supplied.
+Make sure your tokens are valid and that all accounts have permission to send messages in the channel you supplied.
+If you still get errors, ask or help in [my discord server](https://daddyissue.org)

 > **How do i get channel id's and user id's**

-You can enable developer settings in Discord like this: `settings -> advanced -> developer settings` then rightclick a channel or user and click `copy id`
+You can enable developer settings in Discord like this: `settings -> advanced -> developer settings` then right-click a channel or user and click `copy id`

 > **How do i get my Discord token**

 I can't explain this here, but **google it**